Klosmi/html-basics/JS-basic.md

       this.b = b;
   }

-//we define the method outsode of the the constructor function❗️ Color.prototype.rgb = function() {
+//we define the method outside of the the constructor function❗️ Color.prototype.rgb = function() {
   const {r, g, b} = this;
   return `rgb(${r}, ${g}, ${b})`;